nnmfnwl7/cc.setup.helper.debian/README.md

 ```
 ./setup.cc.dxbot.sh ... help | less
 ```

+## Basic Step By Step Management With Remote Console

 9. Hints how to remotely manage multiple console-interface-wallets(daemons) with GNU-screen + some basic navigation shortcuts for GNU-screen:
    * connect to remote machine by ssh(please replace "user" and "hostname" with real values)